JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 algorithm, for use in the MLJ machine learning platform, for the purpose of optimizing hyper-parameters. *Integration* with MLJ is crucial, so there will be opportunity to spend time familiarizing yourself with this popular tool.

 Specifically, you will:

-@@tight-list

 - familiarize yourself with the training, evaluation and tuning of machine learning models in MLJ
 - learn about the PSO algorithm and its variants, conducting a short survey of some of the literature and existing implementations in Julia and other languages, and preparing a short summary
 - familiarize yourself intimately with the  [MLJ tuning API](https://github.com/alan-turing-institute/MLJTuning.jl#how-do-i-implement-a-new-tuning-strategy)
 - implement a simple PSO variant, complete with testing and documentation
 - experiment with the variant to learn more about its shortcomings and advantages, help recommend default parameter settings
 - add variants, as time permits
-@@

 ### References

-@@tight-list
 - [Wiki entry on PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization)
 - [Zhang et al. (2015): A Comprehensive Survey on Particle Swarm Optimization Algorithm and Its Applications](https://www.hindawi.com/journals/mpe/2015/931256/)
 - [Elbes et al. (2015): A survey on particle swarm optimization with emphasis on engineering and network applications](https://link.springer.com/article/10.1007/s12065-019-00210-z)
 - [The MLJ tuning API](https://github.com/alan-turing-institute/MLJTuning.jl#how-do-i-implement-a-new-tuning-strategy)
-@@

 ## Fairness - Inprocessing and other mitigations